|

-the viewer finds themselves walking through and standing there experiencing a
+themselves walking through and standing there experiencing a feeling of

-feeling of peace - it is amazing!
-You capture more than rich colors, perfect
+peace - it is amazing!
+You capture more than rich colors, perfect flow of

-flow of arrangement, depth dimensions... you capture something America needs to
+arrangement, depth dimensions... you capture something America needs to go

 which keep our lives in proper perspective.

-have every given my parents.
-My parents always have a high volume of different
+I have every given my parents.
+My parents always have a high volume of

-"walks-of-life", gender and ages, come into their home and I know your artwork
+different "walks-of-life", gender and ages, come into their home and I know

 Thank you again for working hard and using your gifts/talents so others can

-so many of us are missing in our lives recognizing what is really important in
+we so many of us are missing in our lives recognizing what is really

-life.
+important in life.
 Thank you, Tom.
-Your name, philosophy and artwork will always be promoted
+Your name, philosophy and artwork will

 Paul & Kathy Sehnke